mocha-jfif/Certifications/CompTIA Net+/Practice Exams/Attempts/Practice Exam - 01 Attempt 1.md

 91. You are researching the various types of storage area network (SAN) technologies currently available before making a purchasing recommendation to your IT director.
 Which of the following are genuine advantages of iSCSI over Fibre Channel?
 (Choose all that apply.)
 	1. iSCSI can share the same network as standard local area network (LAN) traffic, whereas Fibre Channel cannot.
 	2. iSCSI is routable, whereas Fibre Channel is not.
-	3. iSCSI is less expensive to implement than Fibre Channel.
+	3. <mark style="background: #D2B3FFA6;">iSCSI is less expensive to implement than Fibre Channel.</mark>
-	4. iSCSI includes its own internal flow control mechanism, whereas Fibre Channel does not.
+	4. <mark style="background: #D2B3FFA6;">iSCSI includes its own internal flow control mechanism, whereas Fibre Channel does not.</mark>

 92. In which of the following DNS transactions does the querying system generate an iterative query?
 (Choose all that apply.)
 	1. A DNS client extracts the server name www.adatum.com from a URL and sends it to its designated DNS server for resolution.